Ernest Augustus, Crown Prince of Hanover

 Ernest Augustus, Crown Prince of Hanover (Ernst August; 21 September 1845 – 14 November 1923), was the eldest child and only son of George V of Hanover and his wife, Marie of Saxe-Altenburg.
 Ernest Augustus was deprived of the throne of Hanover upon its annexation by Prussia in 1866 and later the Duchy of Brunswick in 1884.
 He was also deprived of his British peerages (including Duke of Cumberland and Teviotdale) and honours for having sided with Germany in World War I.

 Early life

-King George V and Queen Marie of Hanover and their children Ernest Augustus, Frederica and Marie.
+King George V and Queen Marie of Hanover and their children Ernest Augustus, Frederica and Marie in 1855.

-Prince Ernest Augustus of Hanover, Duke of Brunswick-Lüneburg, Prince of Great Britain and Ireland, was born at Hanover during the reign of his paternal grandfather, Ernest Augustus, King of Hanover.
-He became the crown prince of Hanover upon his father's accession as George V in November 1851.
+Prince Ernest Augustus of Hanover, Duke of Brunswick-Lüneburg, Prince of Great Britain and Ireland, was born on during the reign of his paternal grandfather, Ernest Augustus, King of Hanover.
+He was the only son of Crown Prince George of Hanover and Princess Marie of Saxe-Altenburg, and was born at the Fürstenhof in Hanover, the residence of the Crown Prince at the time.
+Since his father was totally blind, there were doubts as to whether the Crown Prince was qualified to succeed as king of Hanover, but King Ernest August decided that he should do so.
+Upon his father's accession as George V in November 1851, Ernest Augustus became the crown prince of Hanover.

-The young crown prince with his father in Hannover in the 1860s.
+The young crown prince with his blind father in Hanover in the 1860s.

 In 1866, William I of Prussia and his minister-president Otto von Bismarck deposed George V and annexed Hanover after George V sided with the defeated Austria in the 1866 Austro-Prussian War.
 During that war, the Crown Prince saw action at the Battle of Langensalza.